Notebook usage and cost monitoring¶

 Usage¶

-In the example, each row represents a single notebook execution and includes details such as the execution timestamp, the user who ran the notebook, and the runtime environment (Warehouse or Container Runtime).
+In the following example, each row represents a single notebook execution and includes details such as the execution timestamp, the user who ran the notebook, and the runtime environment (Warehouse or Container Runtime).

 -- Warehouse Runtime